miklevin/MikeLev.in/_posts/2025-08-06-local-ai-war-google-vs-openai.md

 audio transcription getting practice with `whisper.cpp` so he was ready when Facebook/Meta dropped the Llama open source model whose inference engine would only play back at reasonable speeds with an NVidia GPU farm.
-But Georgi wanted to run it on his Macbook and fresh off his Whisper success, he did the same for
+But Georgi wanted to run it on his MacBook and fresh off his Whisper success, he did the same for
 Llama: first GGML then llama.cpp

 This is an excellent case of how the average semi-modern MacBook continues